Invariant measures for multidimensional fractional stochastic volatility models: Coupling constructions

 \begin{example} {\rm Consider the following model for financial time series.
 Let $\eta_t,t\in\mZ$ be independent standard Gaussian random variables and

 a causal moving average with constants $a_k$, $k\in \mN$ satisfying $\sum_{k} a_k^2<\infty$.
-Therefore $Z_t$ is almost surely well defined and is a stationary Gaussian process. $Z_t$ represents the log-volatility of an asset log-price $X_t$ which in turn is defined as
+Therefore $Z_t$ is almost surely well defined and is a stationary Gaussian process. $Z_t$ represents the log-volatility of an asset's log-price $X_t$ which in turn is defined as